Wade Baldwin IV: Portland Trail Blazers (2017–2019)

 On October 19, 2017, Baldwin was signed on a two-way contract by the Portland Trail Blazers.
 Under the terms of the deal, for the 2017–18 season, he had a one-year deal splitting time between the Trail Blazers and a G-League affiliate that would be best suited for him, since Portland is currently one of four teams to not hold a G-League affiliate of their own this season.
 In this instance, he would be spending time with the Texas Legends.
 On March 12, 2018, Baldwin signed a standard NBA contract with the Blazers.

 On February 4, 2019, Baldwin was traded to the Cleveland Cavaliers along with Nik Stauskas and two second-round picks for Rodney Hood.

 On February 7, the Cleveland Cavaliers then traded both him and Stauskas to the Houston Rockets.
 Hours later, he was traded again, this time to the Indiana Pacers alongside Stauskas, a 2021 second-round draft pick and the rights to Maarty Leunen, in exchange for cash considerations.
 On February 8, 2019, Baldwin was waived by the Pacers.

 Raptors 905 (2019)

 On February 25, 2019, Baldwin was claimed off waivers by the Raptors 905.

 Olympiacos (2019–2020)

 On July 17, 2019, Baldwin signed a two-year contract with the Greek EuroLeague club Olympiacos.

 Bayern Munich (2020–2021)

-On July 27, 2020, he signed with Bayern Munich of the Basketball Bundesliga (BBL).
+On July 27, 2020, he signed with Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.